 Negotiating before you have a written offer

 Verbal commitments are not offers.
 Wait for the written letter or email before you begin negotiating.
+For a complete guide to the stages before negotiation, see our interview preparation guide.
 This ensures you are working with real numbers and that the company has secured internal approvals.

 Giving a range instead of a number